 LiteSpeed gained public attention because of its high performance.
 It did so without compromising the security or compatibility while saving on resources.
 This means that can perform better and is safer while taking up less RAM and CPU.

-It is so popular that over on the internet use LiteSpeed.
+It is so popular that over 12.2% of active websites on the internet use LiteSpeed.
 This web server is scalable.
 It also provides better security with its built-in anti-DDoS capabilities.

 Some of the top features of LiteSpeed include: